nikodunk/blog/content/learnings.md

 ---------

-Superjuice – price comparison for sustainable energy
+Superjuice – price comparison for sustainable energy (website)
 ---

 “Kayak of energy” – The initial version of the above projects (and my first software project!) revolved around price comparison for energy.
 The US had a solution for apartment renters to go solar easily: You can “virtually” buy energy from renewable farms upstate or out in the ocean.
 The energy you buy is credited to your electric bill every month.
 Comparing prices is extremely difficult though.
 The initial project pitch was this.
 Superjuice was an energy price search engine that helps apartment owners find the best rates.
 It does this by indexing all power provider prices in the NY area in real-time.
 My first online project.